m3db/m3/docs/architecture/engine.md

 The ticking process runs continously in the background and is responsible for a variety of tasks:

-1. Merging duplicate encoders for a given series / block start combination
+1. Merging all encoders for a given series / block start combination
 2. Removing expired / flushed series and blocks from memory
+3. Cleanup of expired data (fileset/commit log) from the filesystem

-#### Merging duplicate encoders
+#### Merging all encoders

 M3TSZ is designed for compressing time series data in which each datapoint has a timestamp that is larger than the last encoded datapoint.
 For monitoring workloads this works very well because every subsequent datapoint is almost always larger than the previous one.
 However, real world systems are messy and occassionally out of order writes will be received.
 When this happens, M3DB will allocate a new encoder for the out of order datapoints.
-The duplicate encoders need to be merged before flushing the data to disk, but to prevent huge memory spikes during the flushing process we continuously merge out of order encoders in the background.
+The multiple encoders need to be merged before flushing the data to disk, but to prevent huge memory spikes during the flushing process we continuously merge out of order encoders in the background.

 #### Removing expired / flushed series and blocks from memory

-Depending on the configured [caching policy](caching.md), the [in-memory datastructures](engine.md#in-memory-datastructures) can end up with references to series or data blocks that are expired (have fallen out of the retention period) or no longer need to be in memory (due to the data being flushed to disk or no longer needing to be cached).
+Depending on the configured [caching policy](caching.md), the [in-memory object layout](engine.md#in-memory-object-layout) can end up with references to series or data blocks that are expired (have fallen out of the retention period) or no longer need to be in memory (due to the data being flushed to disk or no longer needing to be cached).
 The background tick will identify these structures and release them from memory.

 ### Flushing

-As discussed in the [architecture](engine.md#architecture) section, writes that are being actively buffered / compressed in-memory are periodically flushed to disk.
-The frequency of these flushes is dictated by the configured blocksize and whenever a given block is sealed and no longer writable a corresponding flush will be triggered which will generate the relevant [fileset files](storage.md).
-The no longer needed in-memory datastructures will then be removed from memory in the subsequent tick.
+As discussed in the [architecture](engine.md#architecture) section, writes are actively buffered / compressed in-memory and the commit log is continuously being written to, but eventually data needs to be flushed to disk in the form of [fileset files](storage.md) to facilitate efficient storage and retrieval.

+This is where the configurable "blocksize" comes into play.
+The blocksize is simply a duration of time that dictates how long active writes will be compressed (in a streaming manner) in memory before being "sealed" (marked as immutable) and flushed to disk.
+Lets use a blocksize of two hours as an example.

+If the blocksize is set to two hours, then all writes for all series for a given shard will be buffered in memory for two hours at a time.
+At the end of the two hour period all of the [fileset files](storage.md) will be generated, written to disk, and then the in-memory objects can be released and replaced with new ones for the new block.
+The old objects will be removed from memory in the subsequent tick.

+## Caveats / Limitations

+1. M3DB currently supports exact ID based lookups.
+It does not support tag/secondary indexing.
+This feature is under development and future versions of M3DB will have support for a built-in reverse index.
+2. M3DB does not support updates / deletes.
+All data written to M3DB is immutable.
+3. M3DB does not support writing arbitrarily into the past and future.
+This is generally fine for monitoring workloads, but can be problematic for traditional [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) and [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) workloads.
+Future versions of M3DB will have better support for writes with arbitrary timestamps.
+4. M3DB does not support writing datapoints with values other than double-precision floats.
+Future versions of M3DB will have support for storing arbitrary values.
+5. M3DB does not support storing data with an indefinite retention period, every namespace in M3DB is required to have a retention policy which specifies how long data in that namespace will be retained for.
+While there is no upper bound on that value (Uber has production databases running with retention periods as high as 5 years), its still required and generally speaking M3DB is optimized for workloads with a well-defined [TTL](https://en.wikipedia.org/wiki/Time_to_live).
+6. M3DB does not support either background data repair or Cassandra-style [read repairs](https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/opsRepairNodesReadRepair.html).
+Future versions of M3DB will support automatic repairs of data as an ongoing background process.
+7. Writing / reading from languages other than Golang.
+Communicating with M3DB currently requires use of a "fat" (logic-heavy) client, and there is only a Golang implementation at the moment.